For WCC Faculty/Staff

 - Changes in Physical Health and/or Physical Appearance (ie: noticeable weight change)

-- Important note: Referring a student to the Personal Counseling Department does not guarantee student’s follow-through with services.
+Important note: Referring a student to the Department of Mental Health and Counseling Services does not guarantee student’s follow-through with services.

 Your Mental Health Matters Too!

-The Personal Counseling Department is a mental health resource for WCC students, but we recognize that life circumstances can be hard on everyone.
-If you need mental health support, please visit Westchester County’s Community Mental Health webpage, our Resources tab, or our COVID-19 Resources Tab.
+The Department of Mental Health and Counseling Services is a mental health resource for WCC students, but we recognize that life circumstances can be hard on everyone.
+If you need mental health support, please visit Westchester County’s Community Mental Health webpage, our Community Resources page.
 Your mental health matters too!